Cryptographic Audit Layer for AI

 Operator-built.
 Execution-first.

 Stephen Aitken, Founder & CEO.
 Twenty years in regulated fintech operations.
-Built SONATE end-to-end using AI-assisted development across more than 200K lines in seven months.
+Built SONATE solo using AI-assisted development — 200K+ lines of code in under twelve months.
+No traditional engineering background.
+The product is the proof of concept.

 Stephen Aitken — Founder & CEO